thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/design-files/bias-supply/README.md

 important that the two heat sinks DO NOT TOUCH, unless the MJE5371s are mounted using a TO-220 insulated mounting kit (plastic screw bushing + mica sheet).

+The board includes protection diodes for the 3 transistors as well as the output.

 Note: The voltage adjustment divider contains a 10 Ohm fixed resistor to "back-stop" the negative bias voltage because without it, the voltage can become positive with the potentiometer at the full CCW position in simulation.
 With this resistor in-place,